A pest risk analysis for brown marmorated stink bug (Halyomorpha halys)

 - Review current scientific information relevant to the pest, assess the biosecurity risks and develop proposed risk management measures.

-- Release the final pest risk analysis before the end of 2018, following consideration of stakeholder comments.
+- Release the final pest risk analysis around mid 2019, following consideration of stakeholder comments.

 Make a submission